 The BCC emergency plan includes all relevant information about the buildings on the Campus that the fire service requires for appropriate emergency response.
-The BCC emergency plan is maintained by the Duty Officer and specifies the location of sprinkler systems, fire alarm systems, fire extinguishing systems, escape routes.
+The BCC emergency plan describes e.g. sprinkler systems, fire alarm systems, fire extinguishing systems, escape routes.
 But also: drawings of pipe networks containing toxic and flammable materials.
 Information about chemical storage and chemical registration from FindMolecule is also included.

-For more information: contact the Duty Officer who maintains up-to-date fire-fighting plans.
+For more information: contact the Property Officer for information of the fire-fighting plans.